 BeeGFS is an open source project which is designed to cater to academic HPC environments, but it lacks many of the features required in an enterprise environment.
 The following provides a summary of limitations that BeeGFS suffers from

-Does not support enterprise protocols such as NFS or SMB (requires separate services)
+- Does not support enterprise protocols such as Network File System (NFS) or SMB (requires separate services)

 - User authentication – imagine if a disgruntled employee deleted a whole training set – it happens